Local regression: Disadvantages

 LOESS makes less efficient use of data than other least squares methods.
 It requires fairly large, densely sampled data sets in order to produce good models.
 This is because LOESS relies on the local data structure when performing the local fitting.
 Thus, LOESS provides less complex data analysis in exchange for greater experimental costs.

 Another disadvantage of LOESS is the fact that it does not produce a regression function that is easily represented by a mathematical formula.
 This can make it difficult to transfer the results of an analysis to other people.
 In order to transfer the regression function to another person, they would need the data set and software for LOESS calculations.
 In nonlinear regression, on the other hand, it is only necessary to write down a functional form in order to provide estimates of the unknown parameters and the estimated uncertainty.
 Depending on the application, this could be either a major or a minor drawback to using LOESS.
 In particular, the simple form of LOESS can not be used for mechanistic modelling where fitted parameters specify particular physical properties of a system.

 Finally, as discussed above, LOESS is a computationally intensive method (with the exception of evenly spaced data, where the regression can then be phrased as a non-causal finite impulse response filter).
 LOESS is also prone to the effects of outliers in the data set, like other least squares methods.
-There is an iterative, robust version of LOESS [Cleveland (1979)] that can be used to reduce LOESS' sensitivity to outliers, but too many extreme outliers can still overcome even the robust method.
+There is an iterative, robust version of LOESS [Cleveland (1979)] that can be used to reduce LOESS' sensitivity to outliers, but too many extreme outliers can still overcome even the robust method; other non-iterative robust local regression methods have also been proposed.